 Are you a runner?
 Try and get some advice about the type of trainers you need.
 You can then search online and see whether you can get some good deals for the trainers you want to purchase.

 It’s important to eat enough carbohydrates especially if you exercise every day.
-Without enough carbohydrates you will feel fatigue very quickly.
+Without enough carbohydrates, you will feel fatigued very quickly.
 This can affect your technique with muscles responding more slowly which could in turn increase your risk of injury.
-If you need some healthy and nutritious meal ideas check this section of my website.

 To help you recover after exercise you will need enough protein such as fish, eggs, dairy products, organic meat, and nuts.
 A good source of vegetarian and vegan protein are hemp seeds or hemp seed powder.